koraykoca/Python-Notes-Tips/README.md

 # Python-Notes-Tips

-Everything in Python is an object, and each object is stored at a specific memory location.
+Everything in Python is an object (even types such as int and str.), and each object is stored at a specific memory location.
+It’s true on an implementation level in CPython.
+There is a struct (a custom data type that groups together different data types in C, it’s like a class with attributes and no methods.) called a PyObject, which every other object in CPython uses.
 You can use id() to check the identity of an object.

 ### Python Style Convention
 * Variable, Object(Instance), Module names: lowercase_underscore